eclipse-archived/ceylon-lang.org/blog/2012-10-29-ceylon-m4-analytical-engine.md

 either or both of the JVM or JavaScript.

 Ceylon programs compiled to JavaScript execute on standard JavaScript virtual machines.
-The Ceylon command line distribution includes a launcher for running Ceylon programs on Node.js.
+The Ceylon command line distribution and IDE include a launcher for running Ceylon programs on Node.js.

 ### Interoperation with Java